-SANE Australia Peer Ambassador, Felicity Smith, shares her lived experience of bipolar disorder, recognising that through support and understanding from people she has relationships with, living with this complex mental health issue isn’t a ‘life sentence’.
+SANE Peer Ambassador, Felicity Smith, shares her lived experience of bipolar disorder, recognising that through support and understanding from people she has relationships with, living with this complex mental health issue isn’t a ‘life sentence’.

 Mrs Smith says her network of close, supportive relationships has been critical to her feeling comfortable to share her experience and educate others.